African spurred tortoise: Male selection

-Copulation takes place right after the rainy season, during the months from September through November with breeding actions occur in the morning.
+Copulation takes place right after the rainy season, during the months from September through November with breeding actions occurring in the morning.
 Male C. sulcata are extremely territorial.
 Males combat each other for breeding rights with the females and are vocal during copulation.
-Larger males tend to always win sexual combat.
+Larger males tend to win sexual combat.

 Female nesting

-Sixty days after mating, the female begins to roam looking for suitable nesting sites.
+Sixty days after mating, the female begins to roam, looking for suitable nesting sites.
 For five to 15 days, four or five nests may be excavated before she selects the perfect location in which the eggs will be laid.
-Females tend to lay around two to three clutches of eggs with each clutch containing 14 to 40 eggs.
+Females tend to lay two or three clutches of eggs, with each clutch containing 14 to 40 eggs.